MicrosoftDocs/Viva/Viva/glint/people-page.md

 ## Export an Active Employees report

-To make changes to an employee file, it's often easier to start with what's in the system first, so exporting from within the system, making changes, and then re-importing can occur beginning with the Export feature.
+To make changes to an employee file, it's often easier to start with what's in the system first, so exporting from within the system, making changes, and then reimporting can occur beginning with the Export feature.

 Follow the on-screen guidance and then select  **Export**.